eldskald/godot4-cel-shader/README.md

 ```

 These values are the ones that made this screenshot you're seeing, but feel free to mess around with these values.

+The `diffuse_curve` texture must also be set.
+You can put a texture you already have or you can use Godot's built in `GradientTexture1D` or `CurveTexture` types, but *you must save them as resources* or else the engine won't be able to load them the next time you open Godot.
+The one I used for this demo is [this one](demo/texture/diffuse-texture.tres) saved from a `GradientTexture1D` resource, so you can use this one to get a scene looking exactly like the one in the demo.
+I explain its functionality more in detail on [the previous video](https://youtu.be/Y3tT_-GTXKg).

 ### Base Materials